zebsboards/ControlBoards/README.md

-# ControlBoards
+# 23port Lighting board
-Control boards offered up over the years including 23port Lighting Boards, 24port High Power Boards
+- Control boards based on LedWiz protocol that controlled up to 23 outputs using ULN2308A Darlington Drivers
+- Required programming as individual Device Numbers (1 - 16)